 The Windows utility regsvr32 creates the entries in HKCR and allows Mindjet 11 to instantiate a COM server by knowing the name of the server.
 Normally, this registration is carried out when the Add-in is installed.
 Note that Mindjet 11 looks for a DLL in the same location as the runtime, i.e. the the same location as MindManager.exe.
 If the DLL already exists there, then that copy will be loaded.
 If it does not exist there, then it will look for copy pointed

+Mindjet for Windows API

 out by the entry in HKCR.
 This can cause confusion, especially if an Add-in under development is also installed on the development system, which might be undesirable.

 The DLL file